technofocus-pte/migrt2Innovregdepth/Lab Guides/Lab 5 - Defender for Cloud & Sentinel/Lab 5 - Defender for Cloud & Sentinel.md

       ![](./media/image26.png)

-10. Your Microsoft Sentinel workspace is now ready to use!
+10. Your Microsoft Sentinel workspace is now ready to use, click on the **OK** button to proceed.

       ![](./media/image27.png)